cchaiken/ccms/testimonials.md

       lessons have a lot to do with it.
     - Love Caylia, love Marin Idol, love the lessons and I highly recommend that you get your kids started!
+  learning-music:
+  - name: Foo
+    avatar-image: avatar-emily-h.jpg
+    text:
+    - I came to Caylia after years of vocal training.
+She is  a dream.
+She helped me to retrain my voice so that I sang in an organic way, allowing my body to simply click into place.
+I am thrilled to be learning from her.
 ---

 Over the years I’ve taught the magic of music to Marin County children and adults from all walks of life.
 I'm so grateful for the opportunity to inspire and educate on a daily basis.
 Watching you blossom into your fullest potential makes my heart sing!